avishekanand/anand-academic-kickstart/content/talk/sigir-2023-tute/index.md

 [4] Sebastian Bach, Alexander Binder, Grégoire Montavon, Frederick Klauschen, Klaus-Robert Müller, and Wojciech Samek.
 2015.
 On pixel-wise explanations for non-linear classifier decisions by layer-wise relevance propagation.
 PloS one 10, 7 (2015), e0130140.

 [5] Seojin Bang, Pengtao Xie, Heewook Lee, Wei Wu, and Eric Xing.
 2021.
 Explaining A Black-box By Using A Deep Variational Information Bottleneck Approach.
 Proceedings of the AAAI Conference on Artificial Intelligence 35, 13 (2021),11396–11404. https://doi.org/10.1609/aaai.v35i13.17358

 [6] Jasmijn Bastings, Wilker Aziz, and Ivan Titov.
 2019.
 Interpretable Neural Predictions with Differentiable Binary Variables.
 In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics.
 Association for ComputationalLinguistics,Florence,Italy,2963–2977. https://doi.org/10.18653/v1/P19-1284

 [7] Jasmijn Bastings, Sebastian Ebert, Polina Zablotskaia, Anders Sandholm, and Katja Filippova.
 2021.
 "Will You Find These Shortcuts?"
 A Protocol for Evaluating the Faithfulness of Input Salience Methods for Text Classification.
 ArXiv preprint abs/2111.07367 (2021). https://arxiv.org/abs/2111.07367
-[8] JasmijnBastingsandKatjaFilippova.2020.Theelephantintheinterpretabilityroom:Whyuseattentionasexplanation when we have saliency methods?.
-In Proceedings of the Third BlackboxNLP Workshop on Analyzing and Interpreting NeuralNetworksforNLP.AssociationforComputationalLinguistics,Online,149–155. https://doi.org/10.18653/v1/ 2020.blackboxnlp-1.14

 [9] Yonatan Belinkov.
 2022.
 Probing Classifiers: Promises, Shortcomings, and Advances.
 Comput.
 Linguistics 48, 1 (2022), 207–219. https://doi.org/10.1162/coli_a_00422

 [10] Adam Berger and John Lafferty.
 1999.
 Information retrieval as statistical translation.
 In Proceedings of the 22nd annual international ACM SIGIR conference on Research and development in information retrieval.
 222–229.

 [11] Umang Bhatt, Alice Xiang, Shubham Sharma, Adrian Weller, Ankur Taly, Yunhan Jia, Joydeep Ghosh, Ruchir Puri, José M. F. Moura, and Peter Eckersley.
 2020.
 Explainable Machine Learning in Deployment.
 In Proceedings of the 2020 Conference on Fairness, Accountability, and Transparency (Barcelona, Spain) (FAT* ’20).
 Association for Computing Machinery, New York, NY, USA, 648–657. https://doi.org/10.1145/3351095.3375624

 [12] Adrien Bibal, Rémi Cardon, David Alfter, Rodrigo Wilkens, Xiaoou Wang, Thomas François, and Patrick Watrin.
 2022.
 Is Attention Explanation?
 An Introduction to the Debate.
 In Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
 Association for Computational Linguistics, Dublin, Ireland, 3889–3900. https://doi.org/10.18653/v1/2022.acl-long.269

 [13] Amin Bigdeli, Negar Arabzadeh, Shirin Seyedsalehi, Morteza Zihayat, and Ebrahim Bagheri.
 2022.
 Gender Fairness in Information Retrieval Systems.
 In SIGIR ’22: The 45th International ACM SIGIR Conference on Research and Development inInformationRetrieval,Madrid,Spain,July11-15,2022.ACM,3436–3439. https://doi.org/10.1145/3477495.3532680

 [14] Alexander Bondarenko, Maik Fröbe, Jan Heinrich Reimer, Benno Stein, Michael Völske, and Matthias Hagen.
 2022.
 Axiomatic Retrieval Experimentation with ir_axioms.
 In SIGIR ’22: The 45th International ACM SIGIR Conference on Research and Development in Information Retrieval, Madrid, Spain, July 11 - 15, 2022.
 ACM, 3131–3140. https: //doi.org/10.1145/3477495.3531743
-[15] Leonid Boytsov and Zico Kolter.2021.Exploringclassicandneurallexicaltranslationmodelsforinformationretrieval: Interpretability, effectiveness, and efficiency benefits.
-In European Conference on Information Retrieval.
-Springer, 63–78.

 [16] Peter Bruza and Theo W. C. Huibers.
 1994.
 Investigating Aboutness Axioms using Information Fields.
 In Proceedings of SIGIR Forum 1994.
 112–121.